April 16, 2024

 3. Ensure regular updates

-To make the right impact, your skills database needs to be a living, breathing resource.
+To make the right impact, your skills inventory needs to be a living, breathing resource.
 That means the information it holds must be accurate and up-to-date at all times.
 If some of your employees have completed a training session or passed a test to raise their proficiency levels, make sure the information is updated immediately.
 You could also conduct periodic assessments or self-assessments for your employees and update the data at the end of each exercise.
-Some organisations provide their employees with access to the database so they can update the information themselves.
+Some organisations provide their employees with access to the inventory so they can update the information themselves.
 They have found this to be a practical and time-saving solution.
 Others put an employee or employees in charge of managing the information and keeping it fresh.
 Whatever method you use, remember that a formal review and update process is always better than an ad-hoc one.

 Subscribe to MuchSkills Skills Research, Reports and Articles